 It isn’t simply the start-ups that make London so attractive, says Bloomberg.
 Instead it is immigration, a family friendly atmosphere and places for people to stay.
 The very culture of the capital is built towards encouraging people to do business.

 This is an element Clarendon serviced apartments has been passionate about.
-When business travellers are looking for short term accommodation close to Tech City, flexible arrangements and places to stay near Barbican and Spitalfields with studios, one bed and two bed apartments make it easy for people to bring their families with them and create a home from home.
+When business travellers are looking for long term accommodation close to Tech City, flexible arrangements and places to stay near Barbican and Spitalfields with studios, one bed and two bed apartments make it easy for people to bring their families with them and create a home from home.
 As demand has grown in the postcode, Clarendon has prepared for the trend and provides a range of accommodation to suit needs.
 Staying in a hotel while on a business trip, setting up a new firm in a capital or just learning from an established business in the area isn’t practical.
 A serviced apartment, as well as being cheaper, offers a more comfortable and relaxed place to live while in the capital ensuring the traveller is relaxed and ready for work.